dictionaria/pydictionaria/docs/intro-commandline.md

     Thesis/text-file.txt

+### Dot and double-dot

-There are two special path names, defined by the operating system: single dot `.` and double dot `..`.  `.` refers a shorthand for the current directory, while `..` refers to the parent folder of the current directory.
+There are two special path names, defined by the operating system: a single dot `.` and double dot `..`.
+The double dot `..` refers to the parent directory of a folder, while the single `.` refers to the directory itself.
 Consider the following example (Windows version):

-    ..\..\Thesis\text-file.txt

-A program trying to find `text-file.txt` starts in the current working directory, moves *up* two folders, looks into the `Thesis` folder and tries to open the file from there.
+    ..\Thesis\text-file.txt

+This path refers to a text file, in a folder called `Thesis`, which is in the folder one level above the current working directory.

+If the example were to use a single dot `.` instead, the path would refer to a text file in the folder `Thesis` *within* the current working directory:

+    .\Thesis\text-file.txt

+Note that these shorthands also work *within* a path.
+It is entirely possible to specify the following path:

+    C:\Users\Bob\.\Music\..\Documents\Projects\..\..\Desktop\text-file.txt

+If we tried to find `text-file.txt` by following the path literally, we would take the following steps:

+ - Start at the root of drive `C:`
+ - Step into `Users`
+ - Step into `Bob`
+ - Step into the current directory of `Bob` (i.e. do nothing)
+ - Step into `Music`
+ - Step into the parent directory of `Music` (i.e. back to `Bob`)
+ - Step into `Documents`
+ - Step into `Projects`
+ - Step into the parent directory of `Projects` (i.e. back to `Documents`)
+ - Step into the parent directory of `Documents` (i.e. back to `Bob` again)
+ - Step into `Desktop`
+ - Look for `text-file.txt` in there

+Long story short, the path can be rewritten as follows:

+    C:\Users\Bob\Documents\Desktop\text-file.txt

+Using `.` and `..` like in the middle of a path is rarely useful when writing paths by hand.
+However it is something to be aware of, since you might encounter paths like this in the wild, especially if they were generated automatically by a program.

 Navigating between folders
 --------------------------

-Every program is running in a *working directory*.
-This means that every file or folder name that is not an absolute path is interpreted relative to the working directory.
-Usually the shell shows the current working directory within the command prompt.
-However it is also possible to show the working directory using the `cd` command on Windows:
+### Windows

+To move to a different folder, use the `cd` ('change directory') command and give it the path of the new working directory.  `cd` accepts both absolute and relative paths:

+    C:\Users\Bob> cd Documents
+    C:\Users\Bob\Documents> cd C:\Users\Bob\Desktop
+    C:\Users\Bob\Desktop>

+If `cd` is run without any arguments, it will just output the current working
+directory:

+    C:\Users\Bob\Desktop> cd
+    C:\Users\Bob\Desktop
+    C:\Users\Bob\Desktop>

+To move up a folder, run `cd` and give it the double dot `..` as an argument.

+    C:\Users\Bob\Desktop> cd ..
-    C:\Users\Bob> cd
+    C:\Users\Bob> cd ..\..
+    C:\>

+If you are unsure, where to go next, it might be helpful to look at the contents of the current folder.
+To do so, run the `dir` ('directory content') command.

+    C:\Users\Bob\Desktop> dir
+     Volume in C is OS
+     Volume serial number is ....-....

-    C:\Users\Bob
+     Directory of C:\Users\Bob
-    C:\Users\Bob>

-Or the `pwd` command on Unix-like systems:
+    dd/mm/yyyy  hh:mm    <DIR>           .
+    dd/mm/yyyy  hh:mm    <DIR>           ..
+    dd/mm/yyyy  hh:mm    <DIR>           backups
+    dd/mm/yyyy  hh:mm    <DIR>           photos
+    dd/mm/yyyy  hh:mm            632.000 text-file (Copy).txt
+    dd/mm/yyyy  hh:mm            712.000 text-file.txt
+                   2 files
+                   4 dirs

+### Unix-like systems

+To move to a different folder, use the `cd` ('change directory') command and give it the path of the new working directory.  `cd` accepts both absolute and relative paths:

-    bob@work-pc:~$ pwd
+    bob@work-pc:~$ cd Documents
-    /home/bob
+    bob@work-pc:~/Documents$ cd /usr/share
+    bob@work-pc:/usr/share$ cd ~/Desktop
+    bob@work-pc:~/Desktop$

+If `cd` is run without any arguments, it will move to the current user's home
+directory:

+    bob@work-pc:~/Desktop$ cd
     bob@work-pc:~$

-The working directory can be changed using the `cd` ('change directory') command.
-The following command changes the directory to `C:\Users\Bob`.

-    C:\Users\Bob> cd "C:\Program Files"
-    C:\Program Files>

-The `cd` command itself is run from the current working directory, which means it is possible to change to a directory relative to the current directory.
-The following command changes to the directory

-    C:\Users\Bob> cd Desktop
-    C:\Users\Bob\Desktop>

-There are two special folder names: single period `.`, which refers to the current directory, and `..` which refers to the parent directory.
-The latter can be used to move up the directory tree:

-    C:\Users\Bob\Desktop> cd ..\Documents
-    C:\Users\Bob\Documents> cd ..
-    C:\Users\Bob

-Additionally, on Unix-like systems there is the special folder name tilde `~` to refer to the current user's home directory:

-    bob@work-pc:~$ pwd
-    /home/bob
-    bob@work-pc:~$ cd /etc
-    bob@work-pc:/etc$ pwd
-    /etc
-    bob@work-pc:/etc$ cd ~/Desktop
+To output the current working directory, use the `pwd` ('print working directory') command.

     bob@work-pc:~/Desktop$ pwd
     /home/bob/Desktop
+    bob@work-pc:~/Desktop$

+To move up a folder, run `cd` and give it the double dot `..` as an argument.

+    bob@work-pc:~/Desktop$ cd ..
+    bob@work-pc:~$ cd ../..
+    bob@work-pc:/$

+If you are unsure, where to go next, it might be helpful to look at the contents of the current folder.
+To do so, run the `ls` ('list directory content') command.

+    bob@work-pc:~/Desktop$ ls
+    backup   photos  'text-file (Copy).txt'   text-file.txt
+    bob@work-pc:~/Desktop$

 Wildcard characters
 -------------------